mattfreeman-london/javascript-practice/README.md

 NumberGuesser.js:
 - part of a file to create a number guessing game, from CodeAcademy

+teamStats.js:
+- create a team object, filled with player and game objects

 randomMealGenerator.js:
 - allows you to create a selection of meals and randomly select from them